 Our Strategy is set to achieve a sustainable society through cooperation with industry and communities and by fostering a scientific and technological culture.
-We hope to improve the industrial and societal assimilation of knowledge, through an interactive approach that considers the overall value-chains associated with industrial, corporate and social processes.
+We aim to improve the industrial and societal assimilation of knowledge, through an interactive approach that considers the overall value-chains associated with industrial, corporate and social processes.

-IN+ aims to link basic and applied research to technology development regarding issues of sustainable innovation.
+It is this vision that determines our mission as a research centre: IN+ aims to link basic and applied research to technology development regarding issues of sustainable innovation.

-Our most recent research aims to:
+Our most recent research aims include to:

-Optimize energy processes through new research on microscale thermal phenomena and multiscale transport phenomena in energy systems, including interfacial transport in view of enhanced heat and mass transfer, fuel/liquid atomization, lean-combustion, burning biomass and gun-powder under unsteady combustion.
+Optimize energy processes through research on microscale thermal phenomena and multiscale transport phenomena in energy systems, including interfacial transport in view of enhanced heat and mass transfer, fuel/liquid atomization, lean-combustion, burning biomass and gun-powder under unsteady combustion.

 Promote the development of cities, considering a) the complex interactions between people, technology, policy and urban infrastructures, to create “smarter citizens”; and b) the metabolism of urban areas, to support decision-making in energy and waste management networks.

 Foster science, technology and industry policies to help increase significantly the export of engineering products and services from Portugal until 2020 by deepening the understanding of new science, technology and business dynamics along the value chain of emerging industries, including aeronautics and the sustainable exploration of the Atlantic.